Fighting for Pedestrian Accident Victims in Hawkinsville, Dublin and Macon, Georgia

 Types of Pedestrian Accidents

-At Nelson & Smith, we handle several types of pedestrian accidents including:
+At Nelson & Smith Attorneys at Law, we handle several types of pedestrian accidents including:

 - Careless driving – Driving while texting, tired, or otherwise distracted can prevent a driver from reacting appropriately to a pedestrian.

 - Drunk driving – Illegal activities, including drinking and getting behind the wheel of a car, are dangerous for everyone, especially defenseless pedestrians.

 - Reckless driving – In Central Georgia, we have several long, flat roads that drivers speed down, engage in improper passing, and ignore other rules of the road.
 Someone checking his or her mail or walking down the side of the road with a friend could suffer from someone’s reckless driving behavior.

 After a pedestrian accident, a driver’s insurer will immediately start working on an investigation to create a settlement offer for the victim.
 They work quickly because they want to settle claims against their policies as quickly as possible and for as little as possible.
 Do not sign or speak with an insurance company about a settlement until you have discussed your case with a personal injury attorney.
 You typically have two years to file a claim after you suffer an injury.

 Any reasonable settlement should cover your current injury costs as well as any losses you might suffer in the future because of the injury.
 At Nelson & Smith, our initial consultations are always free, and our Macon injury lawyers can help you determine if an insurance company is offering a fair settlement, or if you deserve more for your injury.

 For more information about pedestrian accidents in Macon and surrounding areas, contact our team for a free case evaluation today.